 Areas currently not expected to be submitted for reclamation release in the near future are the Lower Bench (Area 3, 2.1 acres), the Lower Bench Road (Area 13, 1.5 acres), the Upper Access Road (Area 13, 4.8 acres), the Evaporation Pond Access Road (1.3 acres), and the Evaporation Pond and Pipeline (Area 23, 10.2 acres).
+Area 11, the Guard Gate, and Area 18, Logan Wash Road will not be reclaimed as they are no longer included in reclamation plans.

 In addition, the lower segment of the Lower Access Road has not revegetated as a result of cattle grazing and dry conditions.
 The road is also being used to access Well LWCW-1A and the Upper Manhole monitoring locations.
-This road (1.8 acres) will be reclaimed after final mine closure.
-These unreclaimed surface areas comprise an approximate total of 21.7 acres (see Table 6).
+This road (1.4 acres) will be reclaimed after final mine closure.
+These unreclaimed surface areas comprise an approximate total of 21.3 acres (see Table 6).